Are Chicken Nuggets Good For Building Muscle?

 So Which Nugget Is the Best For Muscles?

-Between our 4 competitors, Chick-Fil-A wins by a country and a mile when it comes to trying to stay healthy, build muscle and burn fat while indulging in the odd chicken based fast food treat.
+Out of our 4 competitors, Chick-Fil-A wins by a country and a mile when it comes to trying to stay healthy, build muscle and burn fat while indulging in the odd chicken based treat.

-This is the order in which I would place the 4 establishments.
-The best at the top an the worst at the bottom.
+This is the order I would place the 4 establishments in, the best at the top an the worst at the bottom.